haxiomic/haxe-threejs-template/README.md

 ## Project Overview

 We can interact with three.js through externs generated from the typescript type definitions using the [dts2hx](https://github.com/haxiomic/dts2hx) tool.
-The generated externs are include in this repository in the [.haxelib](.haxelib/) directory.
+The generated externs are included in this repository in the [.haxelib](.haxelib/) directory.
 To regenerate these files you can call `npm run externs`

 three.js is included as a module by using `require()`, since browsers don't have `require` we use a bundler ([esbuild](https://github.com/evanw/esbuild)) so we generate a single file – this is called by [build.hxml](build.hxml).
 Alternatively we could have used three.js globally via a script tag if we generated the externs with [`--global`](https://github.com/haxiomic/dts2hx#faq)